Value Proposition Definition

-In this respect, it IS the business - without the Value Proposition there is nothing.
-If a company cannot create and deliver value to someone, be it an individual or a business, that provides sufficient advantage so that they are prepared to pay for it (in time, energy, money, focus – directly or indirectly), then the business will not be viable.
+In this respect, it IS the business - without the value proposition there is nothing.
+If a company cannot create and deliver value to someone, either an individual, group or organisation, that provides sufficient advantage so that they're prepared to pay for it in time, energy, money, focus, then the business will not be viable.

-The Value Proposition should encapsulate the overall value that the target audience will experience; this goes beyond merely the product or service that is being delivered - it is everything that the potential customer perceives to be of value.
+The value proposition should encapsulate the overall value that the target audience will experience; this goes beyond merely the product or service that is being delivered - it is everything that the potential customer perceives to be of value.
 This could reflect tangible aspects such as functionality, quality, design, price or brand; or it could be derived from the emotions that the customer experiences: status, confidence, belonging, happiness, satisfaction, excitement, relief, etc. To create value it is imperative that the benefits delivered are grounded on what is actually relevant and compelling to the intended customer.
 It must first be based on a specific need present with the customer.
 A need is defined as: "a lack of something wanted or deemed necessary; a requirement, necessary duty, or obligation; an urgent want, as of something requisite" (Source: dictionary.com).
 A 'need' therefore contains an emotional component above-and-beyond merely a fulfilling a functional purpose - it is more than just solving a problem: the basis must be relevant and meaningful to the protagonist.
 This is the starting point in deriving value.
-The more the need, the more conscious the potential customer is of it, and the more frequently they experience it, the greater the value that can be realized.
+The more the need, the more conscious the potential customer is of it, and the more frequently they experience it, the greater the value that can be realised.

-Ultimately your Value Proposition also needs to be ‘remarkable’ – if you don’t offer anything that people can remark about, they have nothing: a) that will drive preference in the customers’ minds, and b) that they can - and will - talk about, and therefore they won’t share with others.
+Ultimately your value proposition also needs to be ‘remarkable’ – if you don’t offer anything that people can remark about, they have nothing: a) that will drive preference in the customers’ minds, and b) that they can - and will - talk about, and therefore they won’t share with others.
 Being remarkable has two components:

-- You need to be able to create an impact with your intended audience so that they notice you.
+1. You need to be able to create an impact with your intended audience so that they notice you.

-- You need to have a uniqueness that gives them a reason to desire and choose you over your competition.
+2. You need to have a uniqueness that gives them a reason to desire and choose you over your competition.

 By delivering these two aspects you have the basis upon which people can remark.
-You must recognize that many companies will be competing for the general need that you're wanting to fulfill.
+You must recognise that many companies will be competing for the general need that you're wanting to fulfil.
 To be remarkable don’t shy away from the similarities with your competitors, but find at least one aspect of value where you can excel; in this way you become the best choice for your optimum customer.